golang/proposal/design/12416-cgo-pointers.md

 cgo command.

-The implementation of the enforcement mechanism requires changes to the cgo tool.
+The implementation of the enforcement mechanism requires changes to the cgo tool and the go tool.
 The changes should not be extensive.

 The goal is to get agreement on this proposal and to complete the work before the 1.6 freeze date.

 ## Open issues

-Should we dynamically check pointers in the cgo runtime?

-Should we permit taking the address of a value of C type outside of a direct function call?

 Can and should we provide library support for certain operations, like passing a token for a Go value through C to Go functions called from